 The pre-change survey has been designed to use before change takes place, to understand the readiness of your employees to undergo the upcoming transition.
 The survey can be launched when change is in the planning stages, or has just been announced.

-During Change
+During change

 When organizational change is announced, tension and distrust have been cited as consequences.
 Studies have shown that it is useful to quantitatively measure the effectiveness of communication during change.